Money10-Lux/weather-app/README.markdown

    In php.ini, ensure the extension_dir is correctly set to point to the ext folder, that is, extension_dir = "path to/php/ext" by using     forward slashes. then try installation again.

-   The `file extension` error is encountered then open your "path\php\php.ini" and enable file info extension by removing semicolons (;)     then run composer install again:
+   If the `file extension` error is encountered then open your "path\php\php.ini" and enable file info extension by removing semicolons (;)     then run composer install again:
    ```bash
    extension=fileinfo
    extension=openssl